cambridge-cares/TheWorldAvatar/EntityRDFizer/README.md

 http://www.theworldavatar.com/ontology/ontospecies/OntoSpecies.owl#ClassName,
 respectively.

-### Define an instance of class
+### Definition of an instance of class
-(the name of the instance can be either a full path or relative to the base ontology),
+The name of the instance can be either a full path or relative to the base ontology.
-- Col A: class name for the ontology defined in the tbox, or a full http:// address of class name for a class from an external ontologies
+- Col A: short class name for the ontology defined in the tbox, or a full IRI of class name for a class from an external ontologies
 - Col B: "Instance"
 - Col C: The new instance name.
-It is possible to provide a full http:// address of the instance together with the ontology defined in base,
+It is possible to provide a full IRI of the instance together with the ontology defined in base,
 - Col D,E,F must be empty.

-### Specify relation between two class instances
+### Relation between two class instances
-(if the instance is relatile path both instances must be defined before this line).
-- Col A: An instance name defined earlier in this file, or a full http:// address of instance
+- Col A: Subject.
+An instance name defined earlier in this file, or a full IRI of the instance
 - Col B: "Instance"
-- Col C: The instance defined before this point or a full http:// address of instance
+- Col C: Object.
+The instance defined before this point or a full IRI of the instance
-- Col D: Full http:// address of the relation: Col A  relation Col C.
+- Col D: Predicate.
+Relative name or rull IRI of the triple: Col A  predicate Col C.
 - Col E,F are not used.
+If the instance of classes A,C are relatile paths then they must be defined before this line.

 ### Assign data value to an instance
-(data type of the instance can be full path, or one of predefined shortcuts:
+Data type of the instance can be full path, or one of predefined shortcuts:
-'string', 'integer', 'float', 'double', 'decimal', 'datetime', 'boolean').
+'string', 'integer', 'float', 'double', 'decimal', 'datetime', 'boolean'.
 For the predefined data types it is possible to add the "xsd:" prefix, like 'xsd:string', etc.